DM8tyProgrammer/mighty-snippets/custom-bootstrap-button.md

 <button class="btn btn-feature">Feature</button>
 ```

-> Subscription button that you see on this site has been made using the above technique.
+> `Subscribe` button that you see on this site has been made using the above technique.